Dr. J's Rock and Roll Classes

 - Category: About The MRRL

 In order to keep Michigan Rock and Roll Legends advertisement-free, both the website and the Hall of Fame display at Scotty's Sandbar in Bay City have been completely funded by the rock and roll history classes that I teach through the Osher Lifelong Learning Institute at Saginaw Vallley State University in Michigan and Rutgers University in New Jersey.
 Rock and roll classes have also been presented in the past at Sunrise Side Lifelong Learning in Tawas City.
 These noncredit courses are open to the general public and offer discounted class fees for OLLI members.
 As of 2022, the Michigan Rock and Roll Legends Hall of Fame has a permanent home at the Historical Museum of Bay County, located at 321 Washington Avenue in Bay City, Michigan.

 The True Story Of Elvis Presley - Part One: (1935 - 1958) at Saginaw Valley State University - September 2022

 This two-part course will present the full, true, and mesmerizing story of Elvis Presley.
-Part One will cover his early years in Tupelo and Memphis, his seminal recordings with Sam Phillips at Sun Records, and meeting Col. Tom Parker.
-From 1956 through his induction into the army in 1958, Elvis would achieve unprecedented success as a recording artist and in films; but the heart of the story is the man himself, a poor boy of great ambition and fiery musical passions, who connected with his audience and the times he lived in a way that has yet to be duplicated.
-Part Two will be offered in winter 2023.
+Part One covered his early years in Tupelo and Memphis, his seminal recordings with Sam Phillips at Sun Records, and meeting Col. Tom Parker.
+From 1956 through his induction into the army in 1958, Elvis would achieve unprecedented success as a recording artist and in films; but the heart of the story was the man himself, a poor boy of great ambition and fiery musical passions, who connected with his audience and the times he lived in a way that has yet to be duplicated.

 Instructor: Gary "Dr. J" Johnson.
 The course was presented on Wednesdays from 12 noon to 2:00 p.m. - September 7, 14, 21, and 28 at Curtiss Hall in classroom - C 244.
 Price: $36 for members, $56 for non-members.